-The core of the Agile methodology was developed by 17 people in 2001 in written form.
-Their Agile Manifesto of Software Development put forth a groundbreaking mindset on delivering value and collaborating with customers.
-Agile’s four main values are expressed as:
+The Agile Manifesto of Software Development put forth a groundbreaking mindset on delivering value and collaborating with customers when it was created in 2001.
+Agile's four main values are:

 - Individuals and interactions over processes and tools

 - Working software over comprehensive documentation

 - Responding to change over following a plan

 So what is Agile methodology in project management?
 It’s a process for managing a project that involves constant collaboration and working in iterations.
 Today, the word Agile can refer to these values and the frameworks for implementing them, including Scrum, Kanban, Extreme Programming (XP), and Adaptive Project Framework (APF).

 A project management methodology characterized by building products using short cycles of work that allow for rapid production and constant revision.